 Taking an onsen is one of the most exciting experiences that you can have in Japan.
-It has been an essential part of the Japanese culture for over centuries, visiting the onsen allows the Japanese to refresh and get rid of exhaustion from busy days.
+It has been an essential part of Japanese culture for over centuries, visiting the onsen allows the Japanese to refresh and get rid of exhaustion from busy days.
 Japan boasts a large number of onsen resorts that can be found everywhere, and some of them are conveniently located near Tokyo.
-Taking a weekend trip to the relaxing onsen resort helps you get unwind while exploring tourist attractions and taking in the impressive sceneries around as well.
-Here is a list of the best onsen resorts near Tokyo!
+Taking a weekend trip to the relaxing onsen town helps you get unwind while exploring tourist attractions and taking in the impressive sceneries around as well.
+Here is a list of the best onsen towns near Tokyo!

 What is an onsen?

 In Japanese the word onsen is written as 温泉, two kanji that are translated as ‘hot’ and ‘water’, fundamentally the definition of an onsen.
 The water of onsen must be at least 25°C at the source and the water must meet one of the 19 criteria related to the mineral content of the water.
-Taking an onsen is a very important and loved part of the Japanese culture and this tradition has been in place for many centuries.
+Taking an onsen is a very important and loved part of Japanese culture and this tradition has been in place for many centuries.
 Throughout Japan there are countless onsen resorts, each with their own health benefits and characteristics.
 Some are located in the mountains, in cities, near beaches or really anywhere else.
 There are many different rules, of which the most important one is never to use soap or shampoo inside the shared bath.
 Before entering an onsen, always wash and rinse yourself!
-Read more about how to take an onsen in the blog below.
+Read more about how to take an onsen in the article below.

-1. Hakone Yumoto Onsen
+1. Hakone Yumoto Onsen (Kanagawa) 90 minutes

-Hakone is widely known as one of the most popular onsen resort in Japan.
+Hakone is widely known as one of the most popular onsen towns in Japan.
 In fact for many people, the natural hot springs are the first thing that come to mind when thinking of Hakone.
 There are 17 hot spring sources in the area of Hakone, also known as Hakone Ju-nana-yu (Hakone 17), including the most famous Yumoto, Kowakudani and Sengoku.
 Each onsen area offers different water quality and subsequent health and/or beauty benefits.
 Some require bathing suits and others allow tattoos.

 Located in the west part of Kanagawa prefecture, Hakone attracts numerous tourists all year round with a range of tourist attractions and scenic spots around.
 Because Hakone is easily accessible from Tokyo, it takes only 1.5 hours to get to the area from Tokyo by train, it is a popular day trip destination as well!